-[DNA] The concentration of target DNA K N The increase in the concentration of effective NT7-dcas9 responding to one unit's increase in the concentration of target DNA Kc The increase in the concentration of effective CT7-dcas9 responding to one unit's increase in the concentration of target DNA RFU The relative fluorescent emit unit by the GFP (report gene) transcribed by the recombined T7 polymerase K {T7} The increase in the relative fluorescent caused by one unit's increase in recombined T7 polymerase MIN Function: The minimal value of the data inside the bracket
+[DNA] The concentration of target DNA

+K N The increase in the concentration of effective NT7-dcas9 responding to one unit's increase

+in the concentration of target DNA

+Kc The increase in the concentration of effective CT7-dcas9 responding to one unit's increase

+in the concentration of target DNA

+RFU The relative fluorescent emit unit by the GFP (report gene) transcribed by the recombined

+T7 polymerase

+Кт7 The increase in the relative fluorescent caused by one unit's increase in recombined T7

+polymerase

-When the concentration of target DNA is really low, the dissociation between the DNA and the proteins almost does not occur, therefore, the dissociation constant is negligible.
-However, after the concentration of DNA reaches a tipping point, the dissociation becomes prominent, thus, θ is considered and the value of the slope decreases by θ .
+When the concentration of target DNA is low, the dissociation between the DNA and the proteins almost does not occur, therefore, the dissociation constant is negligible and the relationship between effective concentration of NT7-dcas9 and CT7-dcas9 and the concentration of target DNA can be considered as pure linearity.
+However, after the concentration of DNA reaches a tipping point, the dissociation becomes prominent and the increase in effective concentration of NT7-dcas9 and CT7-dcas9 decreases as the concentration of DNA increases.

 After the concentration reaches the optimal concentration for detection, the probability of one DNA molecule bearing both NT7-dcas9 and CT7-dcas9 and enabling transcription of report gene decreases as the concentration continually increases.
-The probability of one DNA molecule bearing both NT7-dcas9 and CT7-dcas9 and CT7-dcas9 is represented as the formula below:
+The probability of one DNA molecule bearing both NT7-dcas9 and CT7-dcas9 is represented as the formula below:

-P(NT7 effective and CT7 effective) = $$\frac{[NT7] \times [CT7]}{[DNA]^2}$$ where [T7] represents the concentration of recombined T7 polymerase.
-Change in relative fluorescent unit is represented by:
+P(NT7 effective and CT7 effective) =

+$$\frac{[NT7] \times [CT7]}{[DNA]^2}$$

+.